All About Reading and All About Spelling combine the Orton-Gillingham approach with the latest research and proven reading and spelling rules.

 - Multisensory.
 The lessons involve all the major pathways to the brain: visual, auditory, and kinesthetic.
 Students learn best when they get involved in lessons using sight, sound, and touch.

 - Sequential.
 Concepts are taught in a logical, well-thought-out sequence.

 - Incremental.
 Each lesson carefully builds upon the previous lesson.
 Lessons progress from simple to more complex.

 - Cumulative.
 The method integrates constant review of previously-taught concepts.

 - Individualized.
 The unique needs of each student are met.
 Some students need extra review in order to master a concept, while others are ready for additional challenges.
 This individualized approach guarantees that the student is always making progress without forgetting what has been previously taught.

 - Explicit.
 Students are taught exactly what they need to know in a direct manner.
 They don’t have to guess or try to figure out the patterns of the English language by themselves.
 The teaching is very clear and straightforward.

-All About Spelling applies all of these features of the Orton-Gillingham method to teaching spelling.
-Now it is possible for you to teach spelling effectively without extensive training or prior experience.
+All About Reading and All About Spelling apply all of these features of the Orton-Gillingham method to teaching reading and spelling.
+Now it is possible for you to teach reading and spelling effectively without extensive training or prior experience.